owlbarn/tutorial/book/prologue/README.md

 ## Contact Me

-If you want to discuss about the book, the code, or other related topics, you can reach me in the following ways.
+If you want to discuss about the book, the code, or any other related topics, you can reach me in the following ways.

 * [Email Me](mailto:liang.wang@cl.cam.ac.uk)
 * [Slack Channel](https://join.slack.com/t/owl-dev-team/shared_invite/enQtMjQ3OTM1MDY4MDIwLTcxYTlkODhiNGI4YjVkN2FmMjhlZGZhYzhkMTFhZjY0OGI1NDY5M2Y2NmYzNjBhZmRhZGE0NTY1ZjA5MTk4MjI)